Founded 8000 B.C.

 • Our Mess Hall houses a large kitchen and dining/gathering area for meals and activities.

-• Dig Afognak has no running water; however, we do maintain multiple handwashing stations and 2 banyas (steam baths) that are available for your daily cleanliness.
-We also have outhouses or nuus'hniiks that all participants use.
+• Dig Afognak has no running water; however, we do maintain multiple handwashing stations and 2 banyas (steam baths) that are available for daily hygienic needs.
+All participants use nuus'hniiks (outhouses).

-• Transportation from the NVA office to camp is provided.
+• Transportation from the NVA office to camp is provided vis van to Anton's dock and then via Charter Boat to Dig Afognak.

 • Dig Afognak provides Kayaks and life jackets for use on the lake located in camp.